ethereum/c-kzg-4844/fuzz/README.md

 there is a `fuzz_<function>.rs` file for each target.
 These use [`arbitrary`](https://github.com/rust-fuzz/arbitrary) for creating the inputs to the functions.
 We can provide the reference tests as the starting corpus, which gives `arbitrary` a better idea of what inputs should be.
-This will differentially fuzzes EIP-4844 functions with [Constantine](https://github.com/mratsim/constantine) and EIP-7594 functions with [Rust-Eth-KZG](https://github.com/crate-crypto/rust-eth-kzg(https://github.com/crate-crypto/peerdas-kzg).
+This will differentially fuzz EIP-4844 functions with [Constantine](https://github.com/mratsim/constantine) and EIP-7594 functions with [Rust-Eth-KZG](https://github.com/crate-crypto/rust-eth-kzg(https://github.com/crate-crypto/peerdas-kzg).

 ## Dependencies

+Dependencies are `nim v1.6`, `rust`, `cargo`, and `cargo-fuzz`.

-This is expected to run on Linux/macOS, it is not expected to work on Windows.
-This fuzzer requires `nim v1.6`, `rust`, `cargo`, and `cargo-fuzz`.
+Note: this is expected to run on Linux/macOS, it is not expected to work on Windows.

 ### Rust dependencies